 P.s.
 If you like it, don’t forget to subscribe to my YouTube Channel!

-How to get around Singapore
+The best way to get around in Singapore

 Public transport in Singapore is some of the best in the world and it’s also really affordable.
 In order to use it you’re going to need to get an EZ-Link card which is a card you can top up and use on the MRT (trains), buses and even taxis.
 They do offer a tourist package valid for 1-3 days but as you’re staying for 4 days, it’s best to just get a normal card and top it up as you go.
-You can buy an EZ-Link card from most MRT stations and 7-Eleven stores and cost SG$12, SG$7 of which is credit on the card.
+You can buy an EZ-Link card from most MRT stations and 7-Eleven stores and cost SG$12, SG$7 of which becomes credit on the card.
 You can learn more about them on the EZ-Link website here.

 As with Bali, Singapore has the really affordable Grab Taxis if you wanted to travel by car instead.
 You just need to download the app on your phone and you use that to order the taxis when you need one.
 You can add your card details so payments are made via that, or you can pay in cash.
 The local taxis are affordable and are easy to get and they have a flag down fee of around SG$3 and then runs on a meter for the journey.